JanWilczek/wolf-sound-blog/_posts/synthesis/2022-06-26-sine-saw-square-triangle-pulse-basic-waveforms-in-synthesis.md

 ![]({{ page.images | absolute_url | append: "/sawtooth_signal.webp" }}){: alt="The sawtooth waveform" }
 _Figure {% increment figureId20220626  %}.
 Sawtooth waveform: time-domain representation of the sawtooth wave._

 This is the so-called **ramp-up** sawtooth because its slope is rising within each period.
 Should it be falling, it would be called **ramp-down** sawtooth.
 Since it's just a matter of phase inversion, ramp-up and ramp-down variants have the same properties.
+The slope matters the most when we use the sawtooth waveform to modulate some other parameter, i.e., when we use the sawtooth in a low-frequency oscillator (LFO).
+Then we can create a periodically rising sensation (ramp-up) or periodically falling (ramp-down).

 The name "saw" comes from the teeth-like shape of the waveform.